saundie184/personal-site/first-site-wintersmith/contents/articles/raspberrypi/index.md

 During our lunch and learn today, we had a small workshop with Raspberry Pi.
 [Raspberry Pi] (https://www.raspberrypi.org/) is a mini single-board computer that was originally built to teach kids about computers.
 It's about the size of a credit card and can plug into a computer monitor, keyboard, and mouse.

-You can do tons of things
+You can do tons of things with them!